 It’s a good idea to do your research on auction houses beforehand, and look for one that specialises in the area and type of property you’re interested in.
 It’s worth pointing out that an auction isn’t a blind process where you simply turn up on the day and pick a property to bid on from a brochure of options.

 You can see the full catalogue of properties that will fall under the hammer prior to the auction, and arrange viewings through the auctioneer.
-You can take builders or surveyors with you, and carry out seek legal advice on the contract, title and searches on any property you’re interested in.
+You can take builders or surveyors with you, and seek legal advice on the contract, title and searches on any property you’re interested in.
 Just because the bidding process is much faster, it doesn’t mean you skip the preparation in the build-up.
 Carefully study the auction pack for the property or properties you like, and always keep in mind the potential you can see in a new home.

 Is a property auction right for me?